 In drinking water distribution systems (DWDS), biofilms are the predominant mode of microbial growth, with the presence of extracellular polymeric substance (EPS) protecting the biomass from environmental and shear stresses.
 Biofilm formation poses a significant problem to the drinking water industry as a potential source of bacterial contamination, including pathogens, and, in many cases, also affecting the taste and odor of drinking water and promoting the corrosion of pipes.
 This article critically reviews important research findings on biofilm growth in DWDS, examining the factors affecting their formation and characteristics as well as the various technologies to characterize and monitor and, ultimately, to control their growth.
 Research indicates that temperature fluctuations potentially affect not only the initial bacteria-to-surface attachment but also the growth rates of biofilms.
 For the latter, the effect is unique for each type of biofilm-forming bacteria; ammonia-oxidizing bacteria, for example, grow more-developed biofilms at a typical summer temperature of 22 °C compared to 12 °C in fall, and the opposite occurs for the pathogenic Vibrio cholerae.
 Recent investigations have found the formation of thinner yet denser biofilms under high and turbulent flow regimes of drinking water, in comparison to the more porous and loosely attached biofilms at low flow rates.
 Furthermore, in addition to the rather well-known tendency of significant biofilm growth on corrosion-prone metal pipes, research efforts also found leaching of growth-promoting organic compounds from the increasingly popular use of polymer-based pipes.
 Knowledge of the unique microbial members of drinking water biofilms and, importantly, the influence of water characteristics and operational conditions on their growth can be applied to optimize various operational parameters to minimize biofilm accumulation.
 More-detailed characterizations of the biofilm population size and structure are now...

-Wonoputri, V, Gunawan, C, Liu, S, Barraud, N, Yee, LH, Lim, M & Amal, R 2015, 'Copper complex in polyvinyl chloride as nitric oxide generating catalyst for the control of nitrifying bacterial biofilms', ACS Applied Materials & Interfaces, vol. 7, pp. 22148-22156.View/Download from: UTS OPUS or Publisher's site
+Wonoputri, V, Gunawan, C, Liu, S, Barraud, N, Yee, LH, Lim, M & Amal, R 2015, 'Copper complex in polyvinyl chloride as nitric oxide generating catalyst for the control of nitrifying bacterial biofilms', ACS Applied Materials & Interfaces, vol. 7, pp. 22148-22156.View/Download from: Publisher's site

 In this study, catalytic generation of nitric oxide by a copper(II) complex embedded within a poly(vinyl chloride) matrix in the presence of nitrite (source of nitric oxide) and ascorbic acid (reducing agent) was shown to effectively control the formation and dispersion of nitrifying bacteria biofilms.
 Amperometric measurements indicated increased and prolonged generation of nitric oxide with the addition of the copper complex when compared to that with nitrite and ascorbic acid alone.
 The effectiveness of the copper complex–nitrite–ascorbic acid system for biofilm control was quantified using protein analysis, which showed enhanced biofilm suppression when the copper complex was used in comparison to that with nitrite and ascorbic acid treatment alone.
 Confocal laser scanning microscopy (CLSM) and LIVE/DEAD staining revealed a reduction in cell surface coverage without a loss of viability with the copper complex and up to 5 mM of nitrite and ascorbic acid, suggesting that the nitric oxide generated from the system inhibits proliferation of the cells on surfaces.
 Induction of nitric oxide production by the copper complex system also triggered the dispersal of pre-established biofilms.
 However, the addition of a high concentration of nitrite and ascorbic acid to a pre-established biofilm induced bacterial membrane damage and strongly decreased the metabolic activity of planktonic and biofilm cells, as revealed by CLSM with LIVE/DEAD staining and intracellular adenosine triphosphate measurements, respectively.
 This study highlights the utility of the catalytic generation of nitric oxide for the long-term suppression and removal of nitrifying bacterial biofilms.

-Liu, S, Killen, E, Lim, M, Gunawan, C & Amal, R 2014, 'The effect of common bacterial growth media on zinc oxide thin films: Identification of reaction products and implications for the toxicology of ZnO', RSC Advances, vol. 4, no. 9, pp. 4363-4370.View/Download from: UTS OPUS or Publisher's site
+Liu, S, Killen, E, Lim, M, Gunawan, C & Amal, R 2014, 'The effect of common bacterial growth media on zinc oxide thin films: Identification of reaction products and implications for the toxicology of ZnO', RSC Advances, vol. 4, no. 9, pp. 4363-4370.View/Download from: Publisher's site

 This study provides a thorough investigation on the effects of the commonly-employed microbial growth medium, namely the peptide-containing luria-bertani broth, tryptic soy broth, the glucose-containing M9 Minimal Salts Media as well as phosphate-buffered saline solution on the dissolution and microstructural transformation of zinc oxide thin film.
 Morphology and chemical composition of the ZnO film after incubation in the media was thoroughly characterised.
 In addition, the amount and rate of soluble zinc released by the ZnO thin films was quantified.
 Exposure of ZnO thin film in the different growth media saw formation of new zinc compounds, resulting from various chemical reactions of zinc with the medium components.
 Deposition of the new zinc compounds on top of the thin film caused morphological transformation of the film.
 Zinc leaching was observed in all of the tested media, with significantly higher extent of dissolution observed in peptide-containing organic media, such as luria bertani and tryptic soy broth.
 Complex organic components, such as amino acids and peptides form complexes with zinc oxide coatings, resulting in complexation-mediated leaching of zinc.
 Soluble zinc re-precipitates with components in the media, and therefore substantially reduced the amount of dissolved zinc.
 The results suggest strong influence of solution chemistry on ZnO speciation in a test medium, which have important implications for the mechanistic interpretation of ZnO toxicity. © 2014 The Royal Society of Chemistry.

-Gunawan, C, Sirimanoonphan, A, Teoh, WY, Marquis, CP & Amal, R 2013, 'Submicron and nano formulations of titanium dioxide and zinc oxide stimulate unique cellular toxicological responses in the green microalga Chlamydomonas reinhardtii', JOURNAL OF HAZARDOUS MATERIALS, vol. 260, pp. 984-992.View/Download from: UTS OPUS or Publisher's site
+Gunawan, C, Sirimanoonphan, A, Teoh, WY, Marquis, CP & Amal, R 2013, 'Submicron and nano formulations of titanium dioxide and zinc oxide stimulate unique cellular toxicological responses in the green microalga Chlamydomonas reinhardtii', JOURNAL OF HAZARDOUS MATERIALS, vol. 260, pp. 984-992.View/Download from: Publisher's site

-Limbri, H, Gunawan, C, Rosche, B & Scott, J 2013, 'Challenges to Developing Methane Biofiltration for Coal Mine Ventilation Air: A Review', WATER AIR AND SOIL POLLUTION, vol. 224, no. 6.View/Download from: UTS OPUS or Publisher's site
+Limbri, H, Gunawan, C, Rosche, B & Scott, J 2013, 'Challenges to Developing Methane Biofiltration for Coal Mine Ventilation Air: A Review', WATER AIR AND SOIL POLLUTION, vol. 224, no. 6.View/Download from: Publisher's site

 Cerium oxide nanoparticles (nanoceria) are effective in scavenging intracellular reactive oxygen species (ROS).
 In this study nanoceria synthesized by flame spray pyrolysis (dXRD Â¼ 12 nm) were functionalised with heparin via an organosilane linker, 3-aminopropyltriethoxysilane.
 Nanoceria were functionalised with approximately 130 heparin molecules per nanoparticle as determined by thermo gravimetric analysis.
 Heparin functionalised nanoceria were more effectively internalised by the human monocyte cell line, U937, and U937 cells that had been activated with phorbol 12 myristate 13-acetate (PMA) than bare nanoceria.
 The heparin functionalised nanoceria were also more effective in scavenging ROS than nanoceria in both activated and unactivated U937 cells.
 Heparin coupled nanoceria were found to be biologically active due to their ability to bind fibroblast growth factor 2 and signal through FGF receptor 1.
 Additionally, the heparin-coupled nanoceria, once internalised by the cells, were found to be degraded by 48 h.
 Together these data demonstrated that heparin enhanced the biological properties of nanoceria in terms of cellular uptake and ROS scavenging, while the nanoceria themselves were more effective at delivering heparin intracellularly than exposing cells to heparin in solution.